Proof Types Explained

 What the fix CAN do:

-- ✅ Block amounts that would wrap to negative
+- ✅ Block amounts large enough to trigger

 - ✅ Prevent the specific attack used to create false narratives